mcharper/simply-stash/README.md

 I pack things into cardboard boxes so they don’t get damaged and put them out of the way.
 Finding the box again is the problem.
 So I give every box a unique Box ID, and I write it on the outside of the box.

-I also give each storage location also has a unique Location ID.
+I also give each storage location a unique Location ID.

-Keeping a record is just a matter of recording the Box ID, what went into it, and its current Location ID.
+I record the Box ID, its contents, and its current Location ID.

 ##